temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 temporal server start-dev
 ```

-This launches a server on `localhost:7233` and a web interface at <http://localhost:8233>.
+The command launches a server on `localhost:7233` and a web interface at <http://localhost:8233>.

 By default, data isn't persisted.
 If you want to save Workflows, use the `--db-filename` flag: